jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Chapter 6—The History of Civilization
 - Chapter 7—The Ancients: Socrates Starts Self-Reflection
 - Chapter 8—The Moderns: Self-Reflection Turns Scientific
-- Chapter 9—Techvolution: Earn Perpetual Prosperity by Removing Technological Camels from the Amazon
+- Chapter 9—Techvolution: Earn Perpetual Prosperity by Removing Technological "Camels" from the Amazon
 - Epilogue—The Next Books: Starting Starfleet

 <!-- Chapters: Rough notes per each